April 15, 2021 4 min read

 Better for Your Clients — And the Environment Too!

 Make the swap not only for your clients but also for the environment.
 Healthcare services contribute to 7% of Australia’s carbon footprint.
-Some waste is unavoidable and in healthcare, necessary, for example disposal of acupuncture needles or single-use gloves.
-That’s why it’s more important than ever to take control of the waste you can reduce or recycle.
+Some waste is unavoidable and in healthcare, necessary, for example, disposal of acupuncture needles or single-use gloves.
+That’s why taking control of the waste you can reduce or recycle is more important than ever.

 Say goodbye to paper and towels, and hello to a safer, more comfortable and environmentally friendly solution Purifas FaceShield.
 It’s the best swap you’ll make!